Jeffstr00/School_District_Analysis/README.md

 ![School Spending New](https://github.com/Jeffstr00/School_District_Analysis/blob/main/Resources/schools_251.png)
 ![School Spending Old](https://github.com/Jeffstr00/School_District_Analysis/blob/main/Resources/schools_252.png)

+With a $638 per student budget, Thomas High School's changes would only be reflected in the $630-644 bracket.
+However, the changes were so slight that they cannot even be noticed to the second decimal place.
+However, by looking at raw numbers, it can be seen that performance slightly drops across the board for schools in this range.

 * ### Scores by School Size
 ![School Size New](https://github.com/Jeffstr00/School_District_Analysis/blob/main/Resources/schools_261.png)
 ![School Size Old](https://github.com/Jeffstr00/School_District_Analysis/blob/main/Resources/schools_261.png)

+With 1,635 students, Thomas High School's numbers being changed would only impact medium-sized schools with 1000-2000 students.
+While the changes aren't even noticeable in the displayed charts, numbers did slightly change.
+With the scores removed, math passing percentage fell from 93.60 to 93.58 and reading went from 96.79 to 96.73, with a corresponding dip in overall passing percentage of 90.62 down to 90.56.

 * ### Scores by School Type
 ![School Type New](https://github.com/Jeffstr00/School_District_Analysis/blob/main/Resources/schools_271.png)